CloudNationHQ/az-eduvision-tf-aks/100 public cluster azurerm/readme.md

-# Example 100 public cluster azurerm
+# Exercise 100 public cluster azurerm
 ## Goal of this exercise
 This exercise will provision a public Azure Kubernetes Service cluster using the azurerm provider resource.